gwtony/dconf/dcserver/SCHEMA.md

 ## Group Member Management
 ### Add a member
 Add a member to specifed service, only add to "all" group
-* Only be called by administrator
+* Caution: only be called by administrator
 ```
 POST /member/add HTTP/1.1
 Content-Type: application/json